DeepCloth: Neural Garment Representation for Shape and Style Editing: Experiments

-For the garment animation module, we compare our UV-based garment animation method with the PointNet-base~\cite{PointNet_Qi_2017_CVPR} method, which extract the point features of the the garment mesh and the posed human mesh, to infer the shift of garment vertexes.
-As CLOTH3D~\cite{CLOTH3D_2020_ECCV} dataset contains various garment styles, e.g., front-opening and front-closing T-shirts with long or short sleeves, the garment styles cannot be fit into a fix garment template.
-Therefore, traditional MLP or other methods suitable for dealing with meshes with fixed number of vertexes could not be evaluated.
+\textbf{Quantitative evaluation.} For the garment animation module, we compare our UV-based garment animation method with the PointNet-base~\cite{PointNet_Qi_2017_CVPR} method, which extracts the point features of the garment mesh and the posed human mesh, to infer the shift of garment vertices.
+As the CLOTH3D~\cite{CLOTH3D_2020_ECCV} dataset contains various garment styles, e.g., front-opening and front-closing T-shirts with long or short sleeves, the garment styles cannot be fit into a fix garment template.
+Therefore, traditional MLP or other methods suitable for dealing with meshes with a fixed number of vertices could not be evaluated.
 The CLOTH3D~\cite{CLOTH3D_2020_ECCV} is split into 95 percent for training and 5 percent for testing.
-The results applied on test set is as follows, here the loss is the mean vertex-to-mesh error.
+The results applied on the test set are as follows; here, the loss is the mean vertex-to-mesh error.

 As shown in Table~\ref{tab:ablation}, our method outperforms the PointNet-based method.
-This is because the garment styles and topologies varies in a wide range in the CLOTH3D~\cite{CLOTH3D_2020_ECCV} dataset, while traditional PointNet-based~\cite{PointNet_Qi_2017_CVPR} methods have some limits especially in long dress case.
-Notice that as our goal is to establish a general garment representation enabling garment shape and style transition, the PointNet-based method actually does not meet our demand, while our UV-based representation can handle these problems, as demonstrated in Fig.~\ref{fig:exp_param}.
+This is because the garment styles and topologies vary over a wide range in the CLOTH3D~\cite{CLOTH3D_2020_ECCV} dataset, while traditional PointNet-based~\cite{PointNet_Qi_2017_CVPR} methods have some limits, especially in long dress cases.
+Note that as our goal is to establish a general garment representation enabling garment shape and style transition, the PointNet-based method actually does not meet our requirement, while our UV-based representation can handle these problems, as demonstrated in Fig.~\ref{fig:exp_param}.